 One of the things I enjoy most before a trip is doing all the research about the best hotels to stay at in any location.
-My first go to search always heads to boutique hotels.
-And the mother of uniqueness and boutique-style goes to the Epicurean Hotel.
+My first go-to search always heads to boutique hotels.
+And the mother of uniqueness and boutique style goes to the Epicurean Hotel.
 And this was before I even stayed there, just their website sucked me in instantly.
+Also, is the nearest hotel to Bern’s Steakhouses

 However, this hotel was much more than hip and chic, it represented the art of fine tastes and living.